auriq/essentia_docs/source/usecases/localdatastore/apache-sample.rst

 needs some preprocessing before it can be properly used.
 Here we will demonstrate the use of ``logcnv``, another application in the Essentia toolkit which allows us to perform ETL and analysis of Apache data in a fluid manner.

-The script and the data used in this brief demo can be found on the git repository under ``usecases/``.
-The script is designed to find out the most popular 'referrers'.
+The script and the data used in this brief demo can be found on the git repository under ``casestudies/apache``.
+The script is called ``apache.sh`` and is designed to find out the most popular 'referrers'.
 It uses ``logcnv`` to parse a line from the log and turn it into a CSV record.
 This record is then fed into ``aq_pp`` for ETL operations, and then finally fed into the UDB database.
 We use the UDB to sort and count the number of records for each referrer.